Sumegh22/Learn-With-Sumegh/core-java-concepts/com.java03.threading.concurrency/src/notes/threading-interview-questions.md

 ### Q7: Explain the difference between wait(), notify(), and notifyAll() in Java.
 * Answer:
-wait(): Causes the current thread to wait until another thread notifies it. notify(): Wakes up one of the threads that are currently waiting on the object. notifyAll(): Wakes up all threads that are currently waiting on the object.*
+- wait(): Causes the current thread to wait until another thread notifies it.
+- notify(): Wakes up one of the threads that are currently waiting on the object.
+- notifyAll(): Wakes up all threads that are currently waiting on the object.
+- yield(): Holds the current thread and provides cpu or computing power to another thread

+### Q7: Explain how would you stop or pause a Thread
+- **Thread.stop():** The Thread.stop() method is a deprecated method that can be used to stop a thread.
+However, it is not recommended to use this method as it can lead to unexpected results.
+The Thread.stop() method throws an InterruptedException.
+- **Thread.interrupt():** The Thread.interrupt() method can be used to interrupt a thread.
+When a thread is interrupted, it throws an InterruptedException.
+The interrupted thread can then handle the exception or ignore it.
+- **Thread.join():** The Thread.join() method can be used to wait for a thread to finish executing.
+The Thread.join() method blocks the calling thread until the joined thread finishes executing.
+- **Thread.sleep():** The Thread.sleep() method can be used to pause the execution of a thread for a specified period of time.
+The Thread.sleep() method throws an InterruptedException
+- **Thread.yield():** Giving Up CPU Time in Java
+The Thread.yield() method suggests to the thread scheduler that the current thread is willing to yield its current time slice.
+While it does not guarantee a pause, it might allow other threads with equal or higher priority to run.
+However, it is important to note that relying solely on Thread.yield() for thread coordination is not recommended, as it depends on the thread scheduler’s behavior and might not provide consistent results across different Java Virtual Machine (JVM) implementations.

 ### Q8: What is the purpose of the volatile keyword in Java?
 * Answer: The volatile keyword is used to indicate that a variable's value may be changed by multiple threads simultaneously.
 It ensures that a thread sees the most recent modification to the variable.